Amazon river dolphin: Taxonomy

 The species Inia geoffrensis was described by Henri Marie Ducrotay de Blainville in 1817.
 Originally, the Amazon river dolphin belonged to the superfamily Platanistoidea, which constituted all river dolphins, making them a paraphyletic group.
 Today, however, the Amazon river dolphin has been reclassified into the superfamily Inioidea.
-There is no consensus on when and how they penetrated the Amazon basin; they may have done so during the Miocene from the Pacific Ocean, before the formation of the Andes, or from the Atlantic Ocean.
+There is no consensus on when and how their ancestral species penetrated the Amazon basin; they may have done so during the Miocene from the Pacific Ocean, before the formation of the Andes, or from the Atlantic Ocean.

 There is ongoing debate about the classification of species and subspecies.
 The IUCN and Committee on Taxonomy of the Society for Marine Mammalogy recognize two subspecies: I. g. geoffrensis (Amazon river dolphin) and I. g. boliviensis (Bolivian river dolphin).
 A third proposed subspecies, I. g. humboldtiana (Orinoco river dolphin), was first described in 1977.
 Molecular analysis suggests that the Orinoco dolphins are derived from the Amazon population and are not genetically distinct.
 Comparative morphological research also indicates that I. g. humboldtiana is not distinguishable from I. g. geoffrensis.
 However, Cañizales (2020) found that I. g. humboldtiana skulls were morphologically distinct and recommended that it be elevated to species status.

 In 1994, it was proposed that I. g. boliviensis was a different species based on skull morphology.
 In 2002, following the analysis of mitochondrial DNA specimens from the Orinoco basin, the Putumayo River (tributary of the Amazon) and the Tijamuchy and Ipurupuru rivers, geneticists proposed that genus Inia be divided into at least two evolutionary lineages: one restricted to the river basins of Bolivia and the other widely distributed in the Orinoco and Amazon.
 A recent study, with more comprehensive sampling of the Madeira system, including above and below the Teotonio Rapids (which were thought to obstruct gene flow), found that the Inia above the rapids did not possess unique mtDNA.
 As such the species level distinction once held is not supported by current results.
 Therefore, the Bolivian river dolphin is currently recognized as a subspecies.
 In addition, a 2014 study identifies a third species in the Araguaia-Tocantins basin, but this designation is not recognized by any international organization and the Committee on Taxonomy of the Society for Marine Mammalogy suggests this analysis is not persuasive.